worming004/starting-k8s/horizontal-scaling/readme.md

 run `go run ./loadtest/main.go -number 10 -address http://20.82.159.140:8000/fib/45` to run 10 parallel worker that will request the *address* in an infinite loop.

-if you have not any go compiler installed, you can use docker with `docker run --rm -v ${PWD}/loadtest:/app golang go run /app/main.go -h`
+if you have not any go compiler installed, you can use docker with `docker run --rm -v ${PWD}/loadtest:/app golang go run /app/main.go -h` from powershell